Menu

 Never miss an issue of KSDEweekly.
 Email ksdeweekly@ksde.gov with questions, comments or story ideas.

-The Kansas State Board of Education will meet on April 8-9, at Landon State Office Building, 900 S.W.
-Jackson, in Topeka, in the first floor board room.
+The Kansas State Board of Education will conduct their monthly meeting, July 8-9, in the first floor board room, Landon State Office Building, 900 S.W.
+Jackson, in Topeka.

 The Kansas State Department of Education does not discriminate on the basis of race, color, religion, national origin, sex, disability, or age in its programs and activities. (more information...)